dark-N00B/IPtv/docs/index.md

 # IPtv Links were last updated on 26th July
+## Services have been stopped indefinitely until further notice

 Disclaimer: I in no possile way endorse these links and they are openly availbale to the public on the internet!